eingaeph/pip.imbue.hood/README.md

   incorporated as LICENSE.md.

-  http://viewsourcecode.org links to a valuable tutorial by Jeremy.Ruten who works with Sanfilippo's code http://github/antirez/kilo .
-Ruten works at a deep level and renders this work a partial redundancy, but possibly his work is not directly usable for this project's (pip...) purposes.
-The project goal may be described as that of achieving a primary school understanding of kilo.c whereas Ruten works at the high school level, at the least.
+  http://viewsourcecode.org links to a valuable tutorial by Jeremy.Ruten who works with Sanfilippo's code http://github.com/antirez/kilo .
+Ruten works at a deep level and renders this work a partial redundancy, but possibly his work is not directly usable for the pip.. project's purposes.
+This project's goal is "achieving a primary school understanding of kilo.c" whereas Ruten works at the high school level, at the least.

-  Proposed Outline:
+  Proposed Task Outline:

   A. Trace representative source executables to the writing of
      the first screen